Juliet-Thistleton/Washington-DC-Bikeshare-Analysis/README.md

 # ds241_final

-Juliet Thistleton's final project for DS241 where she worked wtih three other students to find recommendations on where the most optimal place to add bikesharing stations would be.
+Juliet Thistleton's final project for DS241 where she worked with three other students to find recommendations on where the most optimal place to add bike sharing stations would be.

-In the "analysis" folder, each file represents the work each person contirbuted to the project.
+In the "analysis" folder, each file represents the work each person contributed to the project.
 Juliet Thistleton contributed the bikeshare_visualization files.

 Our final explanations and recommendations are in Final_Report.